-- Storage:92 All samples must be stored in locked cabinets, storage areas or rooms that are only accessible to company representatives or other authorized people.
-Companies must direct their employees to store samples in conditions where the stability, integrity and effectiveness of the samples will be maintained. - Disposal:93 Companies are responsible for making sure that all excess and/or expired samples of their own manufacture are returned to the company's storehouse or head office, or an authorized third party, for appropriate disposal.
+- Storage: 92 All samples must be stored in locked cabinets, storage areas or rooms that are only accessible to company representatives or other authorized people.
+Companies must direct their employees to store samples in conditions where the stability, integrity and effectiveness of the samples will be maintained. - Disposal: Companies are responsible for making sure that all excess and/or expired samples of their own manufacture are returned to the company's storehouse or head office, or an authorized third party, for appropriate disposal. - Inventory: Companies must make sure that a complete and accurate inventory of all samples held by company representatives be conducted at least once a year.
+Inventory will be taken by an independent agent hired by the company, not by the representative who holds the samples.